Language shift: Hungary

 Cumans, seeking refuge from the Mongols, settled in Hungary and were later Magyarized.
 The Jassic people of Hungary originally spoke the Jassic dialect of Ossetic, but they fully adopted Magyar, forgetting their former language.
 The territory of today's Hungary was formerly settled by Slavonic tribes, which gradually assimilated to Magyar.
 Also, language shift may have happened in Hungarian pre-history, as the prehistoric culture of Magyars shows very little similarity to that of speakers of other Uralic languages.

 India

-In India, many languages are assimilated into standard languages like Hindi or Bengali.
-For example a tribe called Bhumij, whose native language Bhumij, a language of Austroasiatic language family.
-But over the two countries they almost abandoned the their native language and adopted Bengali and Odia language.
-And now Bhumij language is one of the Endangered Languages of India.
+In India, many languages are assimilated into standard language like Hindi, Bengali and other administrative languages.
+For example, the Austroasiatic-speaking Bhumij tribe for over two centuries nearly abandoned their native language and adopted Bengali and Odia instead.
+Today, the Bhumij language is one of the endangered languages of India.

+Indonesia

+Indonesia is one of the most multilingual and multiethnic nations in the world.
+There is language shift of first language into Indonesian from other language in Indonesia caused by ethnic diversity than urbanicity.
+Regardless of urbanicity, Indonesian speakers are more prevalent in urban areas than rural ones.
+The study found that language shift is mainly occurring among Javanese people and in districts where Javanese is the dominant language, which is not what was expected.
+Another study suggests Javanese youths do not value Javanese language and culture as much as the national Indonesian language and culture because they perceive them as outdated and incompatible with modern society.

 Ireland

-Israel / Palestine
+Israel

-An example is the shift from Hebrew to Aramaic in and around Jerusalem during the time of Classical Antiquity.
+An example is the shift from Canaanite and Phoenician and Hebrew to Aramaic in and around Jerusalem during the time of Classical Antiquity.
 Another example is during the Middle Ages, when shifting from Aramaic to Arabic through the advent of Islam.
 A third shift took place in Modern times, under the influence of Zionism, from Jewish languages such as Yiddish, Ladino and various dialects of Judeo-Arabic to Modern Hebrew.